Insider Threat in the ANDSF

 ANSF Insider Attacks

-The insider threat that comes from within the Afghan National Security Forces (ANSF) is serious and could possibly cause an unraveling of the coalitions' determination to stay in Afghanistan.
+The insider threat that comes from within the Afghan National Defense Security Forces (ANDSF) is serious and could possibly cause an unraveling of the coalitions' determination to stay in Afghanistan.
 Initially the killing of coalition Soldiers by members of the ANSF was called "Green on Blue" attacks.
 In the fall of 2012 ISAF started to refer to Green-on-Blue attacks as an "Insider Threat" or "Insider Attack".